appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 ### Method

-An API query involves making a request to an API using a specific method, or type of request.
-Appsmith supports all the common methods, including GET, POST, PUT, DELETE, and PATCH.
-When configuring an API query in Appsmith, you can select the desired method from a dropdown menu before adding the URL.
+A method refers to the type of request being made to the API.
+Appsmith supports all the standard methods, including GET, POST, PUT, DELETE, and PATCH.
+When setting up an API query in Appsmith, you can select the desired method from a dropdown menu before adding the URL.

 It's important to choose the appropriate method based on the task you want to accomplish, as each method has a specific meaning and can behave differently depending on the API you are using.